Why am I Here?

 Right & Wrong

-Ethical principles should be open to rational discussion and negotiation… in dual service to individual fulfillment and the collective welfare… guided by reason, honesty, fairness, and love.
+Ethical principles should be open to rational discussion and negotiation… in dual service to individual fulfillment and the collective welfare… guided by reason, honesty, fairness, science, and love.
 Such a discussion can be had, in fact can ONLY be had, by appealing to universal, natural human concerns… not by obedience to earthly or divine “authority”.

 It is not enough to be responsible for my actions.
 I am also responsible for defining my values.
 My values and actions are authentic only to the degree that I have considered them deeply and can accept or reject them with my full consent.
 Even then, I do not merely choose my values; I create them with everything I do or fail to do.